21 Case Studies

 2. How does the competition from question 2 address the underlying cause for the problems and difficulties you have identified in the previous question?

-3. Do the benefits outweight the costs for the existing budgeting process?1
+3. Do the benefits outweigh the costs for the existing budgeting process?1

 21.3 Charley’s Family Steak House (A and B)